tomlin7/biscuit/docs/docs/developer-docs/editing-wide-vs-feature-wide.md

 sidebar_position: 0
 ---

-There many classes defined in biscuit sources code base.
+There are many classes defined in biscuit sources code base.
 For some classes, they are defined as _**editing-wide**_ for they may be access, invoking, messageing in many difference context.
 Some classes are defined as _**feature-wide**_, if they are mostly about some ranged graphic area or editing feature, and may be access, invoking, messageing in some context.
 Normally, a feature-wide class is a visual area or part of facilities about a editing feature.
 For biscuit heavily focuses on a modern and graphical Human-Computer-Interaction, most classes are defined as feature-wide.

 Here are some _**editing-wide**_ classes you may want to know first: